 Adrenocortical adenoma

-The Weiss score is a system developed to help pathologists determine if an adrenal tumour is a non-cancerous adrenocortical adenoma or a type of cancer called adrenocortical carcinoma.
+The Weiss score is a system developed to help pathologists determine if an adrenal tumour is a non-cancerous adrenal cortical adenoma or a type of cancer called adrenocortical carcinoma.
 The Weiss score includes 9 features that pathologists look for when they are examining the tumour under the microscope.
 Each microscopic feature is given 1 point.
-A total score of less than 3 suggests that the tumour is unlikely to spread or behave like cancer and should be called an adrenocortical adenoma.
+A total score of less than 3 suggests that the tumour is unlikely to spread or behave like cancer and should be called an adrenal cortical adenoma.
 In contrast, a total score of 3 or more suggests that the tumour will behave like cancer and should be called adrenocortical carcinoma.

 Here are the 9 features used to determine the Weiss score: